srjuchenko/OmniFood/readme.md

 # Omnifood Site

-a final project of the udemy course: "Build Responsive Real-World Websites with HTML and CSS" by Jonas Schmedtmann. link to the course: https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/
+A final project of the udemy course: "Build Responsive Real-World Websites with HTML and CSS" by Jonas Schmedtmann. link to the course: https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/

 `section hero` `header` `nav`: